Tuscany – map, attractions, sightseeing plan, trips, the most beautiful places

 5. Calafuria

-An interesting part of the Tuscan coast, especially for people interested in short walks, is located between the towns of Calafuria and Quercianella.
-On this part, the coast is high, rocky and rugged.
-Of course, it is not suitable for comfortable sunbathing, but it offers nice views and the opportunity to take a very short but pleasant walk.
-Be careful when walking, as there are no properly prepared paths here, only wildly trampled paths.
+An interesting part of the Tuscan coast (especially for those interested in short walks) is located between the towns of Calafuria and Quercianella.
+On this part, the coast is high, rocky and precipitous.
+Of course, it is not suitable for comfortable sunbathing, but it offers nice views and the possibility of a very short but pleasant walk.
+During the walk, you should be careful, because there is no properly prepared path here, only wildly trodden paths.

 check out: accommodation Calafuria and Quercianella – [click]